How to Plan & Design Your Permaculture Garden: 10 Crucial Steps Most Organic Gardeners Forget About

 What to Observe: Microclimates

-you can use the microclimate prompts in the 10 Crucial Steps Workbook to help you notice areas you may not have considered growing food in.
+You can use the microclimate prompts in the 10 Crucial Steps Workbook to help you notice areas you may not have considered growing food in.

 Topography influences th flow of water in your garden.